Andrea Geyer, Constellations (Carrie Stettheimer after Genthe), 2018. Image courtesy the Artist and Hales Gallery. Copyright the artist.

 Artist Talk & Preview | Andrea Geyer, When We 31 May 2018 / 18.00 - 18.45

 Andrea Geyer presents a lecture on her multi-disciplinary practice that explores politics of specific events, sites or biographies through a feminist lens.
 This talk is followed by a drinks reception and the exhibition preview of When We, by the artist.
-BOOK NOW.

 Curators Lunchtime Talk Series Wed 4 July, 1.15pm, Meeting Point, Main Reception IMMA curator Rachael Gilbourne presents an insightful gallery walk through of the exhibition.
 Drop In / No booking required.